foliovision/fv-wordpress-flowplayer/readme.txt

 They might be served with bad mime type too - "application/octet-stream".
 This largely depends on the tool which you use to upload your videos.
 Using your Amazon AWS Management Console, you can go though your videos and find file content type under the "Metadata" tab in an object's "Properties" pane and fix it to "video/mp4" (without the quotes, of course different video formats need different mime type, this one is for MP4).
 There are also tools for this, like S3 Browser Freeware, good place for start is here: https://forums.aws.amazon.com/thread.jspa?messageID=224446

+Good example can be seen in our support forum: http://foliovision.com/support/fv-wordpress-flowplayer/how-to/how-to-set-correct-mime-type-on-videos-hosted-by-amazon

 Also for Internet Explorer, it's not recommended to use MPEG-4 Visual or MPEG-4 Part 2 video stream codecs.

+= I'm using OptimizePress template. =

+First click the "Check template" button on the pluging settings screen.
+It will likely report an issue like:

+`It appears there are multiple Flowplayer scripts on your site, your videos might not be playing, please check.
+There might be some other plugin adding the script.
+Flowplayer script http://site.com/wp-content/themes/OptimizePress/js/flowplayer-3.2.4.min.js is old version and won't play.
+You need to get rid of this script.`

+The problem with this template is that it includes that old Flowplayer library without using the proper Wordpress function to add a new script (wp_enqueue_script).
+You need to go through the template and make sure the script is not loading.

+There is also a workaround - on each page what is using one of the OptimizePress custom templates, check Launch Page & Sales Letter Options --> Video Options --> "Activate Video" and enter "<!-- FV Flowplayer -->" into Launch Page & Sales Letter Options --> Video Options --> "External Player Code" field.
+That way the template thinks the video is external and will not try to put in the Flowplayer library and the video will play.

 = Does this plugin support Shoutcast? =